chartergreenm/notes/README.md

 # 2024-01-09
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so aim for readability and understandability above all else.
 Continuously refactor your work and embrace modularity as a means to manage complexity.
 Lastly, always keep learning and adapting because in programming, as with any craft, evolution is key to excellence."

+# 2024-01-10
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, always strive to write clear, concise code that's easy to understand and maintain.
+Remember that code is read far more often than it's written.
+So, focus on readability, modularity, and documentation.
+Optimize for clarity before prematurely optimizing for performance.
+And lastly, embrace the power of version control systems to track changes, collaborate effectively, and ensure you have a safety net for experimentation and debugging."

+In essence, keep it simple, make it readable, and use the right tools judiciously.